Controllable Consumption Device According to §14a EnWG

 be found in the API documentation under p14a_enwg/control_update.

-Other interfaces (OCPP, Modbus TCP)
+Other Interfaces (OCPP, Modbus TCP)

 In general, the charging power of the charger can also be controlled via all other implemented interfaces.
 Grid operators currently use OCPP or Modbus TCP for control, if at all.
 These interfaces do not use the §14a EnWG module but control the charger directly.

-Further information
+Further Information

 - §14a EnWG module (configuration) — Documentation of all settings